Getting Help with PingPlotter Results

 Most companies who provide online games, streaming content, or internet service have a forum somewhere posting on the forum of the service you've had problems with is a good choice because you can engage the community and tech support at the same time.

-After whoever you share with gives you an idea of where your problem is located Continue when you find out whether your problem is inside or outside your network.
+Continue on when you find out whether your problem is inside or outside your network.